1. Methodology background

 Retailers are asked to provide total retail turnover inclusive of Value Added Tax (VAT), including sales from stores via the internet, mail orders, stalls and markets, door-to-door, and telephone sales.
 A separate question is asked for total retail sales generated via the internet only.

 There is a small sub-sample of the RSI that forms the panel for the Monthly Commodity Survey (MCS).
-As of November 2023, the panel consists of 54 large retailers that are asked to provide the same data as the main retail sales sample and total turnover generated for the following:
+Typically, the panel consists of 50 to 60 large retailers that are asked to provide the same data as the main retail sales sample and total turnover generated for the following:

 The accounting period follows a four-week, four-week, five-week cycle pattern.
 As a result, over the course of a 365-day calendar year (or 366 days in a leap year), one (or two) trading day(s) a year is(are) lost.
 To compensate, every five or six years an extra week is added to the cycle, usually in January.
-The most recent five-week January was in 2020.
+The most recent five-week January was in 2020, with the next planned for 2025.

 Most businesses are able to report data for these accounting periods; however, some businesses provide data on a calendar month basis.
 The questionnaire asks respondents to indicate the dates to which the returned turnover data relate, that is, the accounting period or calendar month.